We are off for another adventure! As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 We arrived ICN and greeted by our driver.
 We didn't realize it would take over an hour to get to our hotel.
 We finally did arrive at the Ibis Ambassador hotel.
 It felt like we were on a cruise ship due to the size of our room.

 Our room was on the 30th floor.
-We had breakfast on the 31st floor and where a cutout of the floor looked all the way to the street.
+We had breakfast on the 31st floor where they had a cutout of the floor that looked all the way to the street.

 We watched the Ceremonial changing of the guard.
 This reenactment is played by actors wearing royal uniforms, carrying traditional weapons and playing traditional instruments.
 This reenactment is done up to 4 times per day depicting the changing of the guard during the Joseon Dynasty.
 During their reign, they replaced Buddhism which had become corrupt with the Confucian ethical system.